ramparvathaneni1/selenium-clicking-lab/README.md

 * Run `node index.js` to start the server
 * Navigate to http://localhost:3000 to see the simple webpage
 * Verify that you (as a human) can click the three buttons and see a win message
+* Run the initial failing tests by executing `mocha` in another Terminal tab

 # Writing Selenium Interactions
 A test file `test/three-click-test.js` has been provided for you.
 It combines